 Finance is the projection of existing wealth and capability into future scenarios.
-For much of human history, in whatever form … Continue reading The Future of Finance is Clean
+For much of human history, in whatever form it has taken, success in the future finance scenario did not have to align with success across the full spectrum of human need and our relationship to natural systems.
+Financial success could be insulated from … Continue reading The Future of Finance is Clean

 An idea whose time has come